thechelsuk/uk.thechels/_pages/morning.md

 ---

 <!-- weather_marker starts -->
-### Daily Rundown on Thursday, 16 June 2022
+### Daily Rundown on Friday, 17 June 2022

-- The average temperature today is 20.49˚C;
+- The average temperature today is 25.17˚C;
-- With highs of 22.69˚C and lows of 10.89˚C.
+- With highs of 25.48˚C and lows of 14.47˚C.
 - You can expect overcast clouds for the day.

 <!-- weather_marker ends -->